 General.
-We are a leading provider of intelligent information solutions to the traffic management market.
+We are a leading provider of intelligent information solutions for the traffic management market.
 We are focused on the development and application of advanced technologies and software-based information systems that reduce traffic congestion, provide measurement, management and predictive traffic analytics and improve the safety of surface transportation systems infrastructure.
 We also believe our products, services and solutions, in conjunction with sound traffic management, minimize the environmental impact of traffic congestion.
-By combining our unique intellectual property, products, decades of experience in traffic management and information technologies, we offer a broad range of Intelligent Transportation Systems ("ITS") solutions to customers worldwide.
+By combining our unique intellectual property, products, decades of experience in traffic management, hyper-local weather solutions and information technologies, we offer a broad range of ITS solutions to customers throughout the U.S. and internationally.

 Acquisitions.
 In November 2011, we acquired all of the outstanding capital stock of Berkeley Transportation Systems, Inc. ("BTS"), a privately-held company based in Berkeley, California which specializes in transportation performance measurement, for an initial cash payment of approximately \$840,000.
-In the quarter ended December 31, 2012, the Company entered into an amendment to the BTS stock purchase agreement which modified certain earn-out provisions and as a result, the Company paid \$700,000 in cash to the BTS shareholders for achievement of those modified earn-out provisions in the fourth quarter of Fiscal 2013.
+In the quarter ended December 31, 2012, we entered into an amendment to the BTS stock purchase agreement which modified certain earn-out provisions and as a result, we paid an additional \$700,000 in cash to the BTS shareholders for achievement of those modified earn-out provisions in the fourth quarter of Fiscal 2013.
 The amendment did not have a material impact on previous estimated amounts accrued in connection with the earn-out provisions.
-This payment completed the Company's obligation under the earn-out provisions of the agreement.
-Additionally, we are scheduled to pay to the BTS shareholders up to a total of approximately \$585,000 by November 2014 pursuant to certain holdback and deferred payment provisions.
+This payment completed our obligation under the earn-out provisions of the agreement.
+During the third quarter of Fiscal 2014, we paid \$250,000 pursuant to certain holdback provisions.
+Additionally, we are scheduled to pay to the BTS shareholders up to approximately \$335,000 by November 2014 pursuant to certain deferred payment provisions.

-In January 2011, we acquired all of the capital stock of Meridian Environmental Technology, Inc. ("MET") for an initial cash payment of approximately \$1.6 million.
-MET specializes in 511 advanced traveler information systems and offers Maintenance Decision Support System ("MDSS") management tools that allow users to create solutions to meet roadway maintenance decision needs.
+In January 2011, we acquired all of the outstanding capital stock of Meridian Environmental Technology, Inc. ("MET") for an initial cash payment of approximately \$1.6 million.
+MET specializes in 511/ advanced traveler information systems and offers ClearPath Weather (formerly, Maintenance Decision Support System or MDSS) management tools that allow users to create solutions to meet roadway maintenance decision needs.
 We also agreed to pay up to \$1 million on each of the first two anniversaries of the closing of the acquisition upon the satisfaction of certain conditions, as well as up to an additional \$2 million under a 24-month earn-out provision.

 In January 2012, we made a cash payment of approximately \$668,000 of the first deferred payment to the shareholders of MET and held back \$250,000 in accordance with certain provisions of the purchase agreement.
 In June 2012, we determined the contingencies related to the release of the \$250,000 holdback were not met.
 As a result, no portion of the \$250,000 holdback was released and the entire amount was reversed into operating income during the second quarter of Fiscal 2013.
 Additionally, no amounts were earned by the MET shareholders related to the first and second year earn-out provisions, which ended on December 31, 2011 and 2012, respectively.
 The second deferred payment of \$1 million was due in the fourth quarter of Fiscal 2013.
-As a result of certain holdback provisions and other deductions, we currently expect to pay approximately \$400,000 to the MET shareholders in the first quarter of the Fiscal 2014, which is recorded in our accrued liabilities in our consolidated balance sheet at March 31, 2013.
+As a result of certain holdback provisions and other deductions, the Company paid approximately \$409,000 to the MET shareholders in the second quarter of Fiscal 2014.
+This payment completed the Company's obligation under the deferred payment provisions of the purchase agreement.